devararendy/tcp_proxy/README.md

 <h2>How to Run the Proxy :</h2>
 ./main  <local host ip> <local port> <forward host ip> <forward port>
 For example we will connect to a simple HTTP server from 24invitation.com:8080.
-To get the server IP address, you can try to ping the domain.IP of 24invitation.com is 185.201.8.86.
+You can try to ping the server domain To get the server IP address.
+IP of 24invitation.com is 185.201.8.86.
 We will try connect to a simple HTTP server at port 8080.

     eg : ./main 0.0.0.0 1234 185.201.8.86 8080